gallegojaime/procras/README.md

 More detailed information is reachable by calling `splist -h` or `splist --help`.

 ## Modifying and removing deadlines
-Deadline modification and removal are currently a work-in-progress, but the workaround is not complicated.
+Deadline modification and removal are currently a work-in-progress, which will be implemented by spremove.
+For now, the workaround is not complicated.
 Simply open the flat file containing the deadline with your favourite text editor (Notepad, vim, emacs...;
 document editors such as Word are discouraged).
 Find the line containing the deadline, which will consist of the title and the UTC time separated by a tab space.
 Modify these at your liking or delete the whole line.